RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Methodology

 \subsubsection{Local Collision Avoidance}

 Instead of modeling the ego size as a point mass or circle, we define six points of the vehicle's body to calculate the \gls*{apf}.
 For each of these points, we then consider only the repulsive forces from the closest point in the filtered set of LiDAR points as visualized in Fig.~\ref{fig:lidar}.
-Experiments have shown that this improves overtaking as the car's size at its sides is correctly reflected, which is not the case when approximating the car's size as a circle.
+Experiments have shown that this improves overtaking as the car's size is correctly reflected at its sides, which is not the case when approximating the car's size as a circle.